 This is a lovely bush rose with deep pink blossoms having a white eye, blurring to hot pink.
 Achieving just 24 inches (60 cm.) at development, it is incredible for fledgling planters as well as those having little space.
 This little excellence is ideal for holders as well and healthy in zones 4-9.

-A genuinely low-growing ground cover rose to achieve heights around 24-32 inches (60-80 cm.) with brilliant pink blooms, you'll find this robust plant appropriate for developing in zones 5-10.
+A genuinely low-growing ground cover rose to achieve heights around 24-32 inches (60-80 cm.) with brilliant pink blooms, you'll find this robust plant appropriate for developing in zones 5-10 the garden looks good with this pink carpet.

 Roald Dahl – This new English rose was named in Roald Dahl's respect and delivers exquisite peach-shaded blossoms.
 It's a bush rose achieving 4 feet (1 m.) tall and flourishes in zones 5-9.